aparna4scholas/book-store-app/README.md

 --> inside Search.js use axios to get the data from api and render user data in browser.

- app.css--> use flex and its properties to get perfect nav bar with spaces. app.css-->define nabar link to link  list items.use flex properties. app.css--> for text box and button use bootstrap properties.
+ app.css--> implement  flex properties to get perfect nav bar with spaces. app.css-->implement  flex properties for  navbar link. app.css-->for text box and button implement bootstrap properties.